Tip Calculator & Bill Splitter

 The Tip Calculation Formula

-The exact mathematics behind tip and bill split calculations
+The exact mathematics behind every calculation

 Formula